 3. Submit a course-by-course evaluation of all foreign secondary school, college, or university work

-Shippensburg University requires all International applicants to hold the U.S. equivalent of a high school diploma.
-If you are from a country outside of the United States and its territories, an official course-by-course evaluation of your foreign transcripts must be sent directly from World Education Services (www.wes.org), ECE (www.ece.org), or ICD (www.icdeval.com).
-Shippensburg University also accepts credentials that are evaluated by a National Association of Credential Evaluating Services (NACES) recognized evaluating entity.
+Shippensburg University requires all international applicants to hold the United States equivalent of a high school diploma.
+If you are from a country outside of the United States and its territories, an official course-by-course evaluation of your foreign transcripts must be sent directly from World Education Services, ECE, or ICD.
+Shippensburg University also accepts credentials that are evaluated by the National Association of Credential Evaluating Services (NACES).
 Examples of these entities can be found by visiting the NACES website.

-NOTE: A Course-by-Course report is required of all applicants (first year or transfer) applying to Shippensburg University.
+Please note: A course-by-course report is required of all applicants (first year or transfer) applying to Shippensburg University.
 These documents should include the complete academic record/transcript indicating receipt of the secondary diploma/degree or the award of college credit.
 The cost of this evaluation is the responsibility of the student and is not part of the application fee.
 Official, evaluated transcripts must be sent directly from the evaluator to Shippensburg University.

-Applicants whose native language is not English are required to submit official results of either TOEFL (Test of English as a Foreign Language), the IELTS (International English Language Testing System), or the Duolingo English Test.
+Applicants whose native language is not English are required to submit official results of either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo Language Test.
 Our recommended score for the TOEFL is 66 for the internet-based test or 550 for the paper-based test.
 The recommended score for IELTS is 6.0.
-For Duolingo, the minimum score is 95.
+The recommended score for Duolingo is 80.

-International applicants from a country where English is the native/official language may be exempted from the TOEFL or IELTS requirement; however, the SAT is required.
+International applicants from a country where English is the native/official language may be exempt from the TOEFL or IELTS requirement, but the SAT is required.

-You will need to complete Shippensburg University’s Statement of Financial Support.
+You will need to complete Shippensburg University’s Statement of Financial Support (PDF).